publishpress/publishpress-series/readme.txt

 * Fixed the seriestoc template not being displayed when permalinks are off.
 Important: When permalinks are not enabled ".../?seriestoc=x" points to the series table of contents for all series. "x" can be any number.
 - get_series_link() has been updated to direct to the correct link depending on whether permalinks are enabled or not.

-= 2.1.6 =

-*New Features*

-* Just a small change that allows users to chooses whether or not the custom seriestoc URL will have a backlash after it or not.
-Prior to this, Organize Series would always include the backslash even if it wasn't explicitly included via the Series Options page.

-*Major Fixes*

-* There was some typos with the roles and capabilities array used with Organize Series that resulted in new users not being able to use the plugin.
-If you got a "You do not have sufficient permissions" error, that is fixed now.